MriGun/java-functional-programming/README.md

 # java-functional-programming

+## consumer
+-consumer can be used in all the context where an object needs to be consumed , taken as input and some operation to be performed on the object without returning any result. void accept T(t)

+## predicate
+-predicate is used to check condition boolean Test(T t)

+## supplier
+-supplier can be used in all the context where there is no input but an output is expected T get()

 ## Stream Api
 #### Stream api is used to process collection of objects.
 _A stream is a sequence of objects that supports various method which can be pipelined to produce desired reult_.